 Most people start out in astronomy looking up at the stars as a child.
 That was not me.

 I grew up moving all over the world.
-My father was in DFAT (Australian Foreign Service) and we lived in Madrid, Spain, Bangkok, Thailand and NYC, USA, with interludes of suburban Canberra, Australia, all before I had graduated high school.
+My father was in DFAT (Australian Foreign Service) and we lived in Madrid, Spain, Bangkok, Thailand, and NYC, USA, with interludes of suburban Canberra, Australia, all before I had graduated high school.
 I graduated in NY from UNIS, after undertaking the International Baccalaureate program.
-I then moved back in Australia for University.
+I then moved back to Australia for University.

 Every kid goes through a dinosaur phase.
 Mine just happened to last until my mid 20's.
 For my first degree I undertook a Bachelor of Science at the University of Southern Queensland.
 There I met Dr. Steve Salisbury and helped the UQ Dinosaur Lab dig up fossil dinosaurs, fish, and crocodiles in Western Queensland.
 Life then hit, so I went and sold computers and mobile phones for a couple of years, ending up as a science teacher at Elonera Montesori School.
 This is where my life as an astronomer/planetary scientist starts.